 Advantages of CBCT Imaging

-- The overall procedure, from registration to scanning to scan verification, shouldn’t take more than an hour.
+- The overall procedure time is short, from registration to scanning to scan verification

 - CBCT scanning itself is very quick, typically taking just 10-70 seconds to complete!